PTI candidate rejects dual nationality charge

 “I have no other passport.
 The opponents are carrying out a baseless propaganda against me,” he said.

-Other PTI leaders, including Arbab Sher Ali, were also present at the press conference.
+Other Pakistan Tehreek-e-Insaf leaders, including Arbab Sher Ali, were also present at the press conference.

+He showed the media his passport that had England visa stamped on it.

-The candidate said his rivals had launched propaganda after they realised that the PTI would win the general election convincingly.
+The candidate said his rivals had launched propaganda after they realised that the Pakistan Tehreek-e-Insaf would win the general election convincingly.

-Speaking on the occasion, Ishtiaq Urmar, another PTI leader, asked the disgruntled party workers to shun anti-party activities.
+Speaking on the occasion, Ishtiaq Urmar, another Pakistan Tehreek-e-Insaf leader, asked the disgruntled party workers to shun anti-party activities.
 He warned them of show-cause notices if they did not stop activities forthwith.

 PESHAWAR: The Pakistan Tehreek-e-Insaf (PTI) candidate for the PK-73 constituency, Taimur Salim Jhagra, on Thursday rejected the allegations of having a dual nationality.